Detection of astrophysical gravitational wave sources by TianQin and LISA: Introduction

 In this paper, we study and compare the detection of astrophysical GW sources by TianQin, LISA, and their joint detection.
 The goal of this study is to understand how well TianQin and LISA will detect the different sources as well as the gain we can obtain from joint detection.
 Therefore, we do not base the properties of the sources studied on any population models but instead explore the biggest possible parameter space for each source.
 Nevertheless, we focus on exploring regions of the parameter space that seem meaningful in an astrophysical context.
 For each source, we use state-of-the-art waveform models that allow exploring an extensive parameter space.
 However, for some sources, the waveforms available impose strict restrictions on the studies performed and the results must be understood as (the best possible) approximation to future detection.

 This paper is organized as follows.
 In \sref{sec:gwd} we introduce the properties of TianQin and LISA that are most relevant for detection, including their noise curves, and basic methods to assess their detection capabilities.
-We analyze the detection distance and accuracy for massive black hole binaries (MBHBs) in \sref{sec:mbhb}.
-The detectability and parameter extraction for stellar-mass black hole binaries (SBHBs) and double white dwarfs (DWDs) are studied in \sref{sec:sbhb} and \sref{sec:dwd}, respectively.
+We analyze how far massive black hole binaries (MBHBs) can be detected (detection distance) and how well their parameters can be measured (detection accuracy) in \sref{sec:mbhb}.
+The detectability and parameter reconstruction for stellar-mass black hole binaries (SBHBs) and double white dwarfs (DWDs) are studied in \sref{sec:sbhb} and \sref{sec:dwd}, respectively.
 The detection distance and accuracy of extreme mass ratio inspirals (EMRIs) are studied in \sref{sec:emri} while we perform similar analyses for light and heavy intermediate mass ratio inspirals in \sref{sec:imri}.
 In \sref{sec:sgwb}, we study the detection of the galactic and extragalactic stochastical gravitational wave background (SGWB).
 We summarize our result in \sref{sec:res} and draw conclusions in \sref{sec:con}.